Immutable Backups Workflow

 ../_images/immutable_backups_alert_icon.png

 Clicking the alert icon will open a side-pane containing a list of outstanding errors and warnings, each with a description of what went wrong.
-If you are unable to determine the appropriate fix from the information provided, please refer to Kasten K10 Community Support or open a case via https://my.veeam.com.
+If you are unable to determine the appropriate fix from the information provided, please refer to Kasten Veeam Kasten Community Support or open a case via https://my.veeam.com.

 ../_images/immutable_backups_alert_side_pane.png